You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a cholesterol-lowering medication used to treat high cholesterol and heart disease.
-It belongs to a class of medications called statins, which work by reducing the production of cholesterol in the liver.
+Lipitor is a prescription medication used to treat high cholesterol and reduce the risk of heart disease.
+It belongs to a class of medications called statins, which work by inhibiting the production of cholesterol in the liver.

 Grapefruit contains a compound called furanocoumarin, which can interact with certain medications, including Lipitor.
-When grapefruit is consumed, the furanocoumarin in the fruit can inhibit the enzyme CYP3A4, which is responsible for breaking down Lipitor in the liver.
-This can lead to increased levels of Lipitor in the bloodstream, potentially causing adverse effects.
+When grapefruit is consumed, its furanocoumarin content can inhibit the activity of an enzyme called CYP3A4, which is responsible for breaking down Lipitor in the liver.

 Alternatives to Grapefruit